jhillman/node-db-migrate/README.md

 There is currently a small list of generic Datatypes you can use, to make your migrations more database independent.

-Find the list of supported types [here](https://github.com/kunklejr/node-db-migrate/blob/master/lib/data_type.js).
+Find the list of supported types [here](https://github.com/kunklejr/node-pg-db-migrate/blob/master/lib/data_type.js).

 ## Migrations API - SQL

-Below are examples of all the different migrations supported by db-migrate.
+Below are examples of all the different migrations supported by pg-db-migrate.
 Please note that not all migrations are supported by all databases.
 For example, SQLite does not support dropping columns.

 ### createTable(tableName, columnSpec, callback)